TanmayBanerjee-23rd/user-management-front-end/README.md

 ## This project uses Typescript, Redux, MUI and public API to get user details.

-## This project was intentionally named as user-management instead so as to keep terminology generic and make it reusable for alternatives such as <'employee' || 'student'>-management
+## This project was intentionally named as user-management to keep terminology generic and make it reusable for alternatives such as <'employee' || 'student'>-management

 ## Available Scripts